fcarrus/ocp-ovs-nodecheck/README.md

 ## TODOs

-* The built image is pretty big
+* The built image is pretty big: should do something about it